trailofbits/algo/README.md

 ### Windows

 WireGuard is used to provide VPN services on Windows.
 Algo generates a WireGuard configuration file, `wireguard/<username>.conf`, for each user defined in `config.cfg`.

 Install the [WireGuard VPN Client](https://www.wireguard.com/install/#windows-7-8-81-10-2012-2016-2019).
-Import the corresponding `wireguard/<username>.conf` file to your device, then setup a new connection with it.
+Import the generated `wireguard/<username>.conf` file to your device, then setup a new connection with it.

 ### Linux Network Manager Clients (e.g., Ubuntu, Debian, or Fedora Desktop)